AiJared/stylegan/README.md

  - Ability to control different levels of image generation.
  - Separates high-level attributes from stochastic details.

-## Limitations of this Implementation:
+## Limitations of this Implementation

  - Simplified version of the original StyleGAN.
  - Does not include full progressive growing.